monokai-kirov/nestjs-crud-utils/README.md

 /**
  * Validations (by default all links are being validated automatically,
- * override this functions if you intend to validate other cases) */ public async validateRequest(); // is being used in create and update methods public async validateCreateRequest();
+ * override these functions if you intend to validate other cases) */ public async validateRequest(); // is being used in create and update methods public async validateCreateRequest();